Daniel-GS-prog/pands-project2021/README.md

 The publication of "The Use of Multiple Measurements in TAxonomic Problems", had tremendous success, which is the reason why it's so widely used and studied.

-However, it's interesting to mention the context in which this research was conducted.
-Ficher was a vocal proponent of eugenics.
-"One of the points of the paper (and the journal, and of Fisher's leading roe in developing biometry and biostatistics) was to propose a methodological framework to delineate desirable traits, in support of eugenics programs."("Armchair Ecology, 2020")

 Iris flowers varieties: